-TELLOMAK is a global, open-label, multi-cohort Phase 2 clinical trial recruiting patients with advanced T-cell lymphomas (TCL) in the United States and Europe.
-TELLOMAK is expected to recruit up to 150 patients, with lacutamab evaluated:
+TELLOMAK is a global, open-label, multi-cohort Phase 2 clinical trial recruiting patients with Sézary syndrome and mycosis fungoides (MF) in the United States and Europe.
+Specifically:

-- As a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior systemic therapies, including mogamulizumab
+- Cohort 1: lacutamab being evaluated as a single agent in approximately 60 patients with Sézary syndrome who have received at least two prior systemic therapies, including mogamulizumab.

-In patients with MF, the study is designed to evaluate the benefit of lacutamab according to KIR3DL2 expression.
-The study comprises two cohorts in MF, testing lacutamab in KIR3DL2 expressing and non-expressing patients determined at baseline.
-These cohorts follow a Simon 2-stage design that will terminate early if treatment is considered futile.
+The MF cohorts follow a Simon 2-stage design that will terminate early if treatment is considered futile.
 The Sézary syndrome cohort of the study could enable the registration of lacutamab in this indication.

-The primary endpoint of the trial is objective response rate.
-Key secondary measures include incidence of treatment emergent adverse events, quality of life, overall response rate, progression-free survival and overall survival.
+The primary endpoint of the trial is objective global response rate.
+Key secondary endpoints are progression-free survival, duration of response, overall survival, quality of life, pharmacokinetics and immunogenicity and adverse events.